Nikolaus Hillebrand

-Nikolaus Hillebrand (born 1948) is a German operatic bass-baritone, who was engaged at the Bavarian State Opera, among others, and appeared at international Festivals such as Bayreuth and Taormina.
+Nikolaus Hillebrand (born 1948) is a German operatic bass-baritone, who was engaged at the Bavarian State Opera, among others, and appeared at international festivals such as Bayreuth and Taormina.
 As a boy he was a member of the Regensburger Domspatzen, and returned to record sacred music with the group as a soloist.

 Career

 Hillebrand was born in Głuchołazy.
 He was a member of the boys' choir Regensburger Domspatzen, the choir of the Regensburg Cathedral.
 He studied voice at the Musikhochschule Köln with Rolf Dieter Knoll, and at the Musikhochschule München with Hanno Blaschke.
 He was engaged at the Lübeck Opera from 1973 where he made his debut.
 From 1974 he was engaged at the Karlsruhe Opera, and from 1976 for several seasons at the Bavarian State Opera.

 Hillebrand performed in 1973 the title role in Rossini's Mosè in Egitto in Israel.
 He appeared at the Salzburg Festival in Wagner's Die Meistersinger von Nürnberg and in concert.
 He performed at the Bayreuth Festival first in 1974 as Hans Foltz in Die Meistersinger von Nürnberg.
 In 1975 he performed additionally the parts of Fafner in Siegfried, a Knight in Parsifal, and the steersman in Tristan und Isolde.
 Hillebrand appeared as the Doctor in Alban Berg's Wozzeck at the Paris Opera.
 He appeared as Telramund in Wagner's Lohengrin at the Festival of Taormina in 1991.

-In concert, he performed for example the bass solo in parts I to III of Bach's Christmas Oratorio at the Ansbacher Festwochen of 1977, with the Regensburger Domspatzen, Heiner Hopfner as the Evangelist, conducted by Hanns-Martin Schneidt.
+In concert, he performed for example the bass solo in parts I to III of Bach's Christmas Oratorio at the Bachwoche Ansbach of 1977, with the Regensburger Domspatzen, Heiner Hopfner as the Evangelist, conducted by Hanns-Martin Schneidt.

 Hillebrand has taught at the Richard Strauss Conservatory in Munich.